FroreBun/iterm2-dark.yazi/README.md

 dark = "iterm2-dark"
 ```
 ## ✨ Inspiration
-This project is a fork from 'kmlupreti's ayu dark theme '
+This project is a fork from 'kmlupreti's ayu dark theme'

 ## 📜 License